Imagine that you lost the ability to make your key product.

 The Secret Spice: Irving

 The combination of travel time and the heat of the rooms that the sausages travelled through was the reason for the flavor and color difference.
 During this trip, uncooked sausages were slowly warmed as they moved through the various rooms that led to the smokehouse.
+This allowed the smoke to better penetrate the sausages and reach familiar flavor profiles.

 This trip to the smokehouse was the missing ingredient.
 Unfortunately Irving, the man responsible for the transport, didn’t move with the new facility.